The Concept of Queen Victoria

 Commodore Christopher Rynd assumed command of QV in 2013 while in 2015 the ship played host to the historic ‘Lusitania Remembered’ voyage in honour of the 100th anniversary of the loss of Cunard’s Lusitania, which was torpedoed during World War I.

 Queen Victoria has since enjoyed year round cruising, including voyages to Norway, the Mediterranean and an annual long duration or World Cruise.
 The ship has made headlines in recent years for being the largest passenger ship to sail on the Amazon River.

 - A new Britannia Club restaurant that occupies a space that used to house the Chart Room,

 - A revitalized Chart Room bar in the space once occupied by the Cafe Carinthia – this bar is based on a successful design used on QE2 and QM2, however the Queen Victoria’s room takes inspiration from star charts,

 - A renovated nightclub called the Yacht Club replacing the Hemispheres Bar,

 - New grand suites at the aft end of the ship,

 - A revitalised aft pool deck including new awnings, new daybeds, deck chairs, cabanas and entertainment, and

 - Upgraded Winter Garden which includes the installation of a popular coffee bar.

-You can hear more about the refit in the video below, or read my review of the Queen Victoria here.
+You can hear more about the refit in the video below, or read a review of the updated Queen Victoria here.